-The Tahoe Metropolitan Planning Organization, created in 1999, is responsible as the forumfor taking the required actions under federal regulations regarding metropolitan planning organizations.
-The TMPO is the federally designated transportation planning agency for the Tahoe Region.
-The TMPO defined area is concurrent with that of the TRPA.
+The Tahoe MPO was authorized by Congress in the Transportation Equity Act for the 21st Century (TEA-21), Public Law 105-178.
+Based on subsequent required actions taken by the States of California and Nevada and local governments in the Region, TMPO was formally launched on July 1, 1999.
+As the federally designated transportation planning agency for the Tahoe Region, TMPO is responsible for taking all actions under federal regulations required of metropolitan planning organizations.
+TMPO's defined area of jurisdiction is concurrent with that of the TRPA.
 The TMPO Board is comprised of the fourteen voting members of the TRPA Governing Board and a voting representative of the United States Forest Service.
-The TMPO's role is to provide planning, funding, and technical assistance that encourages a multi-modal and sustainable transportation system.
-The TRPA and TMPO Board meets monthly and meetings are open to the public.
+The TMPO's role is to provide planning, funding, and technical assistance that encourages a transportation system that is multi-modal and sustainable.
+TMPO Board meetings are conducted as part of TRPA/TMPO meetings.
+These meetings are open to the public.

-It is important to note that these two policy bodies, although they embody many of the same individuals, have diverse responsibilities.
-The TRPA's overriding obligation is adherence to the Compact, including attaining and maintaining environmental thresholds.
-The TMPO's mission, on the other hand, is to provide policy decisions on transportation plans and programs.
-In many circumstances these two differences will be minor, while in some cases conflicting philosophies may develop.
+It is important to note that these two governing bodies, although they include many of the same representatives, have diverse responsibilities.
+The TRPA's overriding obligation is adherence to the Tahoe Regional Planning Compact, including the responsibility to achieve and maintain environmental threshold carrying capacity standards ("Thresholds").
+The TMPO's mission is to provide policy decisions on transportation plans and programs.